Understanding Health Fragility and Stability Margins

 - which sensory environments reduce irritation

-- first stability in one system
+- more stability in one area

-- then improved recovery speed
+- improved recovery after certain stressors

-- then increased tolerance for variability
+- more tolerance for variability

-Each layer makes the next possible.
+Each layer may make the next change easier to notice.

 What to watch out for